This shows you the differences between two versions of the page.

 + | * Five things can be returned each call to $getopt(). | ||

-+ | * The name of an option that does not take an argument: \\ $<optopt-var> contains the name of the option. \\ $<optarg-var> contains the empty string. | ||
++ | * The name of an option that does not take an argument: \\ $< | ||

-+ | * The name of an option that takes an argument: \\ $<optopt-var> contains the name of the option. \\ $<optarg-var> contains the argument to the option. \\ | ||
++ | * The name of an option that takes an argument: \\ $< | ||

-+ | * An empty string indicates processing is complete or internal error: \\ $<optopt-var> is empty. \\ $<optarg-var> contains the remaining non-option args. | ||
++ | * An empty string indicates processing is complete or internal error: \\ $< | ||

 + | |||

-+ | ======Practical:====== | ||
++ | ======Practical: | ||

 + | Useful when you want an alias to accept option flags and you need a | ||

-+ | way to parse them easily.
-See the example section for particulars. | ||
++ | way to parse them easily. | ||

 + | |||

-+ | ======Returns:====== | ||
++ | ======Returns: | ||

 + | See technical specification for return values. | ||